 At St Leonard’s Lower school, we are growing and learning together with God's love.
 Our school vision is based on the Parable of the Sower (Matthew 13).
-We are encouraged to think about and understand that the smallest things have the greatest potential when they are provided with the best environment for growth.
+We are encouraged to think about how the smallest things have the greatest potential when they are provided with the best conditions for growth.

 We will do this by:

-The curriculum is a literacy rich curriculum, incorporating high quality and engaging texts which are suited to children's ages and experiences, aimed at developing a love of reading and writing.
-High quality visits and visitors are an important part of our curriculum planning and our wonderful outdoor environment and neighbouring country parks are used to support the children's learning wherever possible.
+Our curriculum is a literacy rich curriculum; where possible our teachers carefully plan activities related to high quality and engaging texts which are suited to children's ages and experiences and aimed at developing a love of reading and writing.
+High quality visits, visitors and enrichment days are also an important part of our curriculum planning and our wonderful outdoor environment and neighbouring country parks are used to support the children's learning wherever possible.

-We endeavour to make learning in subjects cross-curricular and meaningful to each child; providing real depth of understanding and helping them to 'know more and remember more'.
-However, we also provide opportunities to teach certain knowledge and skills discreetly that don't fit harmoniously within our learning journeys, for example phonics, spelling, handwriting, mathematics, religious education, physical education, PSHRE (Personal, Social, Health and Relationships Education) and French (Key Stage 2 only).
+We endeavour to make learning in subjects cross-curricular and meaningful to each child; providing real depth of knowledge and understanding and helping them to 'know more and remember more'.
+However, we also teach certain knowledge and skills discreetly, for example phonics, spelling, handwriting, mathematics, religious education, physical education, PSHRE (Personal, Social, Health and Relationships Education) and French (Key Stage 2 only).
 Our year 2 class also takes part in a planned, weekly Forest School session.

 Our curriculum is carefully planned to sequence the introduction of new knowledge and the consolidation of prior understanding.
-Children connect new knowledge with existing knowledge and revisit the key skills which form the essence of each subject through a rich variety of contexts as prescribed by each topic where they also practise and refine their developing skills.
-In this way, children acquire the knowledge and facts they need for History for example, and consolidate their understanding by writing about it in English, whilst simultaneously improving and developing their English skills.
+Children connect new knowledge with existing knowledge and they revisit the key knowledge and skills regularly which form the essence of each subject through a rich variety of contexts where they also practise and refine their developing skills.
+In this way, children acquire the knowledge and facts they need for History for example, and consolidate their understanding by writing about it in English and designing in Art, whilst simultaneously improving and developing their English and Art and Design skills.

-Our curriculum is inclusive for all and its design provides a strong foundation and opportunities for our children to work in teams and develop social skills both indoors and out.
-Pupils at all levels are helped to achieve their potential.
-Those who are most able are challenged and encouraged to expand their skills through higher order questioning and problem solving skills and those who find learning more challenging are given targeted intervention, differentiated learning tasks and support to embed skills and to learn in a style that best suits their individual needs.
-Qualified teaching assistants offer interventions to support academic and social and emotional aspects of learning.
+Our curriculum is inclusive, ambitious and adapted for all pupils to achieve their potential.
+Those who are most able are challenged and encouraged to expand their skills through higher order questioning and problem solving skills and those who find learning more challenging are given targeted intervention, adapted learning tasks, resources and support to embed skills and to learn in a style that best suits their individual needs.
+Our pupils are supported to understand how to be a 'good learner' and how to be ready, respectful and safe.
+They learn about rights and responsibilities and as a result our pupils behave well, they are motivated to learn and know how to succeed.

-Embedded within our curriculum, throughout our teaching and learning is a whole school culture of 'growth mindset', encouraging our pupils to become confident and resilient learners.
-Our curriculum encourages pupils to relish challenges and embrace mistakes as part of the learning process, to value the importance of effort, to respond carefully to feedback and take inspiration from others.
+Embedded within our curriculum and throughout our teaching and learning is a whole school culture of 'growth mindset'.
+We encourage pupils to relish challenges and embrace mistakes as part of the learning process, to value the importance of effort, to respond carefully to feedback and take inspiration from others.
 This will help them to achieve in their future lives as adults and as they move onto middle school.

-Half termly values are also embedded within our curriculum and within our whole school ethos through collective worship and classroom activities.
-Through these and through other areas of our curriculum pupils are given opportunities to develop socially, morally, spiritually and culturally, ultimately preparing them for life in 21st century Britain.
+Our school values are embedded within our curriculum and within our whole school ethos through collective worship and classroom activities.
+Our pupils and the wider school community articulate the values and are encouraged to recognise them in their and others’ behaviour.
+Through these and through other areas of our curriculum pupils are given opportunities to develop socially, morally, spiritually and culturally, with an emphasis on respecting diversity, to understand and appreciate the wider society that we at school are preparing them for.

-Community involvement is an essential part of our curriculum as we celebrate local traditions, learning new skills to enable the children to take an active role in events throughout the year.
-Children leave St Leonard's with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.
+Community involvement is an essential part of our curriculum as we celebrate local traditions and learn new skills to enable the children to take an active role in events throughout the year.
+Children leave St Leonard's with a sense of belonging to a tightly knit community where they have the confidence and resilience to make decisions, self-evaluate, make connections and become lifelong learners.

 Implementation